Zywave/booster/src/_areas/design-system/patterns/builder.md

 ##### Options for generating output

-Providing output options, such as which format to download as, can be beneficial for users.
+Providing output options, such as which format to download the final output as, can be beneficial for users.

 ![Form generate](/images/generation-–-5.png)